paulsbruce/paulsbruce.io/_pages/index.md

 ### Technologist by trade, engineer at heart.

-I am a high tech professional who enjoys people and winning.
-I've worked in many areas of software, but my passion in technical sales.
+I am a tech professional who enjoys learning and growing.
+I enjoy working in technical sales as well as on farms.
 I am currently looking for the right team to work with full-time.

-<a href="/sales-engineering/">I could be your next sales engineer!</a>
+<button><a href="/sales-engineering/">As a Sales Engineer...</a></button>
+<button><a href="/entrepreneur/">As an Entrepreneur...</a></button>

 </div>